gopi-123/Ecorus_OOPS/README.md

 Assumed name and age are attributes of class

 It was difficult to understand whether name and age  are Class attributes or Instance Attributes

+Backend Implementation
+ we'll use Python Flask and SQLite for our backend.

+ We create the Flask app and configure the app to allows access to our endpoints from any ip-address using CORS.